-To get an idea of the kind of behavior that might be covered under disorderly conduct statutes, check out this excerpt from California's Penal Code (Section 647), which defines the crime of disorderly conduct in California:
+To get an idea of some of the kind of behavior that might be covered under disorderly conduct statutes, check out this excerpt from California's Penal Code (Section 647):

 647. Every person who commits any of the following acts is guilty of disorderly conduct, a misdemeanor:

 (a) Who solicits anyone to engage in or who engages in lewd or dissolute conduct in any public place or in any place open to the public or exposed to public view.